 In addition, phase one treatments such as palate expansion in children may reduce sleep disorders such as sleep apnoea.
 When carrying out this kind of treatment, we always work closely with a sleep specialist such as an ENT doctor or a pneumologist.

-However, phase one treatments are not suitable for all children.
 Furthermore, most children do not need any treatment until permanent dentition has appeared.
 Regular fixed orthodontic treatment in adolescence would be recommended in such cases.

 Your dentist will tell you whether or not your child would benefit from a phase one treatment.
 You can also make an appointment for a consultation with orthodontist Dr Normand Bach.
 He will be able to answer any questions you have and advise what treatment will be appropriate for your child.